 That being said, we have no regrets for plunking down 120 kr (approximately $18 US) for a basket of fried chicken nuggets plus another 40 kr (aproximately $6) for a beer.
 We got to check out one of Copenhagen’s most striking restaurants for a relatively low cost of admission.
 Plus, the beer was tasty.

-Amass Fried Chicken is located at Refshalevej 153, 1432 København, Denmark.
+Amass Fried Chicken was located at Refshalevej 153, 1432 København, Denmark.
+It has permanently closed.

 Located in Refshaleøen, just one kilometer from Noma and literally around the corner from bucolic Amass, Lille Bakery is in good company.
 Despite its seemingly simple offerings, the little bakery holds its own on an industrial island that’s morphed into a culinary hub and hipster haven.